General Admission Requirements

 Submit a non-refundable application fee accompanying the application.
 The application fee can be in the form of a check, money order or bank draft payable to Northeastern Illinois University.
 If paid in cash at the Student Payment Services Office, the receipt should be attached with the application package.

 Possess an undergraduate degree from a regionally-accredited college or university or recognized international college or university.

 Provide current official transcripts.
 Transcripts and examination scores must be official and received in an envelope sealed by the sending institution or electronically via credential third-party transcript provider.
 Hand-carried transcripts will be considered official as long as they are delivered in the sealed envelope.
 Transcripts become the property of the University and cannot be released.

 Meet the requirements of the specific program to which they are applying (see below).

-Transcripts from recognized colleges/universities outside of the United States must be evaluated by a member of NACES (https://www.naces.org/members) for equivalence of our undergraduate degree.
-A course-by-course evaluation through either Educational Credentials Evaluators, Inc. (ECE) or World Education Services (WES).
+Courses taken at colleges and universities outside of the United States must be evaluated by a member of NACES (https://www.naces.org/members) for equivalence of our undergraduate degree.
+A course-by-course evaluation is required.
 Three-year degrees from a college or university in a country that is a signed participant in the Bologna Process are eligible to be officially accepted as equivalent to a four-year U.S. degree.
-In addition to all required documents listed above, students who graduated with a three-year Bologna-compliant degree must submit the accompanying Diploma Supplement (DS).
+In addition to all required documented listed above, students who graduated with a three-year Bologna-compliant degree must submit the accompanying Diploma Supplement (DS).

 Admission to a Degree Program

 In addition to the general requirements listed above, application to a master’s degree program requires the following additional materials: